In Kamilaroy, ‘billa’ means ‘water’ and ‘mooram’ means ‘place of’.

 - Covers one third of NSW in the north-west region – an area designated rural, regional and remote;

-- Has three regional choirs – Regional Boys and Regional Girls from primary school and MAXed OUT Company for high schools;
+- Has three regional ensembles – Regional Boys and Regional Girls from primary school and MAXed OUT Company for secondary students;

 - Invites all children to participate with a strong core value of equity of access and equity of opportunity for all children, Indigenous and non-Indigenous alike

 - Over one third of participants are Indigenous; have high artistic values in singing, dance and performance

 - Has been honoured by awards for community cultural development, art music development and contribution to tourism for the region;